Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_tags_attributes_categories.md

 1. Log into the platform
 2. Naviagte to the **Catalog > Product Foundry > Categories**
-3. This page displays all global category assigned only to product and the product categories
+3. This page displays all global categories assigned only to product and the product categories
 4. The **+ Add New Category** button start the category creation wizard:
    1. Category Profile page: enter the category definition (Name, Visibility, Description, and optionally an image).
 The category logical name is optional and will be computed based on the category name.
    2. Product Association page: assign/unassign product to this category